Candida auris

-Candidozyma auris thrives in warmer environments with high salt (unlike other candida species) and is thought to have emerged as a human pathogen due to global warming.
+Candida auris thrives in warmer environments with high salt (unlike other candida species) and is thought to have emerged as a human pathogen due to global warming.
 It is grouped into five different clades, each with distinct genetic and clinical (such as virulence and anti-fungal resistance) properties, as well as different geographic distributions.

 DNA analysis of four distinct but drug-resistant strains of C. auris indicate an evolutionary divergence taking place at least 4,000 years ago, with a common leap among the four varieties into drug-resistance possibly linked to widespread azole-type antifungal use in agriculture.
 However, explanations for its emergence remain speculative.

 An emerging infection, with cases rising globally, in 2022 the World Health Organization (WHO) classified C. auris as one of its 19 fungal "priority pathogens" (fungal pathogens that pose a threat to global health) with Candida auris being designated "critical priority" by the WHO.